sailfishos-oneplus5/important/BUILDING.md

 ## Building HAL parts

 Now we will build the required parts of LineageOS for HAL to function properly under SFOS.
-This usually takes around 20 minutes on 4 relatively fast CPU cores (i5-4690K) for the first time.
+This usually takes around 25 minutes on 4 relatively fast CPU cores (i5-4690K) for the first time.
 To start the process, enter:
 ```
 HA_BUILD $ make -j`nproc` hybris-hal
 ```

-During the `hybris-hal` build process a `hybris-boot.img` boot image in `out/` will be generated.
-When kernel or Android side changes are done afterwards the image can be regenerated using a command:
+During the `hybris-hal` build process a `hybris-boot.img` boot image in `out/target/product/cheeseburger/` will be generated.
+When kernel and other Android side changes are done afterwards the image can be regenerated using:
 ```
 HA_BUILD $ make -j`nproc` hybris-boot
 ```